TheLeopard65/TheLeopard65/README.md

 - 📸 [Instagram](https://www.instagram.com/its_leopard_65/): Behind-the-scenes of my CTF journey.
 (IN-ACTIVE)
 - 💼 [LinkedIn](https://www.linkedin.com/in/yasir-mehmood-1699a925a/): Let's make our professional networks collide!

-Feel free to explore, fork, and contribute to my repositories.
+You can explore, fork, and contribute to my repositories.
 Happy coding! 🚀